Kurier system: Description

 Once the message was encoded onto the disk, it was connected to the radio and activated.
 The system had a magnetic transducer similar to a tape head positioned over the outer edge of the disk over the bars.
 The disk was motorized to spin when activated.
 As any of the pushed-in bars passed the transducer, a small electrical current was induced.
 This was then filtered and amplified before being sent to the radio, producing an output otherwise identical to a telegraph key being used to send Morse.
-A small box allowed adjustment so that the output of the Gerber would match the inputs of the radio found in that U-boat.
+A small box allowed adjustment so that the output of the Geber would match the inputs of the radio found in that U-boat.
 The motion was timed so that each bar produced a 1 ms long signal followed by a 3 ms pause.
 The result was a 250 Hz signal with a duty cycle of 25%.
 The longest possible message was thus 97 (timing pulses) + 20 (pause) + 337 (dots and dashes) = 454 ms, less than half a second.

 The signal was received at ground stations equipped with three Philips CR101 radio receivers connected to their own antennas and output to a small oscilloscope.
 The antennas were positioned about 120 m apart so that at least one of them was always able to receive the signal even in the presence of fading.
 A thyratron was used to trigger the oscilloscope's brightness channel when the signal was received, and the horizontal scanning rate set so that the complete signal was about the width of the display.
 The oscilloscope's brightness was normally set low so that the trace was not visible, and when a signal came in, it brightened up to visibility.
 A camera was positioned in front of the display, capturing the signal in a photograph.
 The photograph was removed and developed for reading.
 The thyratron had to be reset before another signal could be received, ensuring the photograph captured only one burst.